aifatelescope/datared/_sources/intro.md

 * `astropy` (basis of the above, but also for manipulating catalogs)
 * `matplotlib` (for visualization)

 We no longer use SourceExtractor / SCAMP / SWarp or Theli, to make the installation as easy as possible (among other reasons).
-See [](more.md).
+See [](more.md) if you are interested in these alternative solutions.

 % ```{tableofcontents}